15 cm/55 (5.9") SK C/28

 This weapon was used on the German Panzerschiffes and Battleships in both twin and single mounts and was considered to be quite successful.
 However, the German practice of using separate single purpose anti-ship and anti-aircraft batteries was wasteful of both space and weight.

-Some of these guns survived until long after the end of the war.
-The small battleship Gneisenau was decommissioned in 1943 and then dearmed, with her guns then used in coastal fortifications in Denmark.
-In 1952, Denmark emplaced two of the twin mountings as coastal defense guns at Stevnsfort (Fort Stevns).
+Some of these guns survived in active service until long after the end of the war.
+The small battleship Gneisenau was decommissioned and dearmed in 1943, with her turreted guns then used in coastal fortifications in Denmark and her single guns used as railway guns.
+In 1952, Denmark moved the two turrets in Batterie Gneisenau at Fanø to Stevnsfort (Fort Stevns).
 These mountings were reduced to reserve status in 1984, but continued to be fired every year during training exercises.
-They "were fired for the last time in the summer of 2000, ending their operative career with an HE war-shot from turret no 1, driven 17 kms into the Baltic Sea and raising a column of spray to a height of 150 m, the shell detonating at an approximate depth of 17-18 m, according to the commander of the fort at the time."
+They "were fired for the last time in the summer of 2000, ending their operative career with an HE war-shot from turret No. 1, driven 17 kms (10 miles) into the Baltic Sea and raising a column of spray to a height of 150 m (500 feet), the shell detonating at an approximate depth of 17-18 m (55-60 feet), according to the commander of the fort at the time."
 The fort was officially deactivated in 2001 and now exists solely as a museum.